-D. Cameraman presence
+D. Videographer presence

-The cameraman can be the fifth competitor, the Teamleader, the Chief of Mission or one additional member of the mission with military status (see 1.3.1.)
-Any exception must be approved by the CPC President.
+The freefall cameraman can be the fifth competitor of the same team, the Teamleader, the Coach, the Chief of Mission or an additional member of the mission with military status (see 1.3.1) Any exception (e.g. a second camerawoman for the female team) must be approved by the CPC President prior to the final entry.